 Dr Jane Quinlan – consultant in pain management Oxford University Hospitals Trust

 Dr Farrukh Alam – consultant in addiction psychiatry Central and North West London NHS Foundation Trust

 Cathryn Kemp – director Painkiller Addiction Information Network (PAIN) and expert by lived experience

-Manager and service user to speak at a substance misuse forum at Blenheim CDP.
+Manager spoke at a substance misuse forum at Blenheim CDP

 Presentation to Single Homeless Project Recovery Team at the London Irish Centre Camden by Service Manager and Steve.